antvis/G6/packages/site/docs/apis/layout/D3ForceLayoutOptions.en.md

 **Default**: `10`

-**Required**: false

-**Description**: Effective when `preventOverlap` is `true`.
+Effective when `preventOverlap` is `true`.
 It is the minimum value of the edge spacing when preventing overlap.
 It can be a callback function to set different minimum spacings for different nodes.

 **Example**: